Master the Zorro development platform in 90 minutes—better research, better trading

-I wrote Robot Wealth’s keystone course, Fundamentals of Algorithmic Trading, as a step-by-step, practical guide for those interested in learning a systematic approach to the markets in general and algorithmic trading specifically.
+I wrote Robot Wealth’s keystone course, Fundamentals of Algorithmic Trading, as a step-by-step, practical guide for complete beginners interested in learning a systematic approach to the markets in general and algorithmic trading specifically.

-This is the stuff that I wish I’d had access to when I started and really lays the groundwork for success.
+Together, the courses represent all the stuff that I wish I’d had access to when I started.

-The courses encapsulate the knowledge that worked for me: the stuff that enabled me to manage my trading and investing capital independently, and ultimately to leave my day job to forge a career consulting to professional money managers.
+The courses encapsulate the knowledge that worked for me: the things that enabled me to manage my trading and investing capital independently, and ultimately to leave my day job to forge a career trading and consulting to professional money managers.